 In 1880, E. N. Ewing with financiers Kersey Coates, T. F. Oakes, and Colonel C. F. Morse & Associates constructed the smelter on a twenty-acre site in the newly plotted townsite later called Argentine.
 The buildings were a series of structures designed for their beauty but adopted to the business of separating marketable metals from ore and base bullion.

 At one time, the smelter colony included more than one-half of the town’s total population of 6,000.
 Work never ceased; day and night were only known by the changing of the gangs of men.
 Ore was shipped by rail from Mexico and Canada, as well as from various parts of the United States, but ore from the mining districts of the Colorado Mountains provided the bulk of the Argentine import.
 At the smelter, the ore and base bullion were crushed, separated, and refined.

 A year after its construction, August R. Meyer gained controlling interest of the smelter.
-Mr. Meyer was a pioneer in the development of the modern Kansas City, Missouri park system.
+Mr. Meyer was a pioneer in the development of the modern Kansas City, Missouri, park system.
 Meyer Boulevard and the Circle Fountain were named for him.
-Mr. Meyer’s former home at forty-forth and Oak Street designed in German manor house style by VanBrunt &Howe, is now occupied by the Kansas City Art Institute.
+Mr. Meyer’s former home at forty-fourth and Oak Street, designed in German manor house style by VanBrunt &Howe, is now occupied by the Kansas City Art Institute.

 Information for this article came from the Kansas Room Special Collections, Heritage Collection presented by Simmons Funeral Home and the Environmental Protection Agency.